phherlibm/ibm-cloud-private/README.md

-# ibm-cloud-private
+# IBM Cloud Private
-Some tips &amp; tricks about IBM Cloud Private
+This repos is aimed at collecting somme information, tips and tricks about my investigation of IBM Cloud Private.